Ross-Hunter/jsonapi_expectations/README.md

 [![CircleCI](https://circleci.com/gh/Ross-Hunter/jsonapi_expectations/tree/master.svg?style=svg)](https://circleci.com/gh/Ross-Hunter/jsonapi_expectations/tree/master)

 Semantic expectation helpers for [JSON API](http://jsonapi.org/) testing using [Airborne](https://github.com/brooklynDev/airborne) and [RSpec](http://rspec.info/).
 It makes writing request specs fun, easy, and legible.
-It essentially just digs into the jsonapi response for you, so you don't need to think so much about `data`, `attributes`, `relationships`, or `includes`
+It essentially just digs into the jsonapi response for you, so you don't need to worry so much about `data`, `attributes`, `relationships`, or `includes`

 ## Usage